 Where in the world?

-The intrepid birders stop at ACA’s Wayqecha Cloud Forest Biological Station and Hacienda Villa Carmen, ACA’s new conservation property, which was purchased with the help of the American Bird Conservancy to be protected as a refuge for a countless rare and endangered birds.
+The intrepid birders stop at ACA’s Wayqecha Cloud Forest Biological Station and Villa Carmen Biological Station, a property purchased with the help of the American Bird Conservancy and which offers refuge for countless rare and endangered birds.
 This area, where the eastern slopes of the Andes meet the Amazonian lowlands, boasts an exceptional array of habitats sustaining a vast number of bird species.
 Along the way, the group may see s species such as the Giant Hummingbird (“the Schwarzenegger of hummingbirds”), the Cock-of-the Rock, Gray-breasted Mountain Toucan, or the Undulated Tinamou.

 What can I do to help?

 You can support the 2014 Birdathoners through a one-time donation online or via check!
 To root on the birders in these ways, please give "Birdathon" as the online designation or write it on the check's memo line.
 You can also make a per-species pledge, with a chance to win a free copy of Birds of Peru if you correctly guess the final species count!
 Through generous donations, Wisconsin birders exceeded their $20,000 goal for the 2012 Birdathon and raised over $30,000!

 All funds raised go to ACA to support bird conservation in the buffer zone of Manu National Park.
 Please follow us for updates regarding next year’s Birdathon, and other opportunities to make a tax-deductible donation throughout the year.
 If you are interested in being a participant in next year’s Birdathon event, please send us an email at .